-Psoriasis treatment varies slightly depending on what type or types that you are suffering from, whereabouts on your body your skin is affected and the severity of your condition.
+Psoriasis treatment varies slightly depending on what type or types that you are suffering from, the whereabouts on your body your skin is affected and the severity of your condition.

 The most commonly used treatments for psoriasis are topical creams, ointments and gels that are applied directly to the affected skin.
-Although if you are referred to a specialist you may also be prescribed UV therapy as well as systemic or biologic medications.
+However if you are referred to a specialist you may also be prescribed UV therapy as well as systemic or biologic medications.

-Topical treatments fall into four categories, but are often used in conjunction with one another:
+Topical treatments fall into four categories but are often used in conjunction with one another:

 - Emollients & Moisturisers